 Enforcement of Nuisance Animal Noise Ordinance

 Enforcement is handled by the State Attorney’s Office and Hillsborough County Sherriff’s Office.
-Pet Resources assists in processing the paperwork during regular hours of operation.
+Animal Control assists in processing the paperwork during regular hours of operation.

 Nuisance animal noise violations can be enforced as misdemeanors that include a fine of no more than $500 or imprisoned up to 60 days in jail.
 Each day a violation occurs or continues, is a separate offense and may be penalized separately.
 Warnings will be on a case-by-case basis and at the discretion of the State Attorney’s Office.